-It sounds like you made the mistake of making a lot of assumptions without discussing them with your boyfriend years ago.
+It sounds like you made a lot of assumptions without discussing them with your boyfriend years ago.
 You assumed that, once his youngest child was 18, your boyfriend would be ready and willing to move out of his family home and into your smaller house.
 You assumed that, at some point, he would be ready to let go of his house.
 It sounds like you even assumed that, after raising his children into adulthood, he’d be open and eager to having a second family with you and that he would want to do so not in the house that he raised his first set of kids in and that is close to his parents and extended family, but in a smaller house, far from his parents and extended family.
-And, really, these are pretty crazy assumptions to make!
-Why would a man who had already raised children (close to his parents and extended family, in a big house) want to start all over again with new babies, this time in a small house far from his family?
-It makes no sense.
+And, really, these are pretty big assumptions to make.

-It’s not going to happen.
-I suspect you already know that and that’s why you’ve avoided actually discussing it extensively with your boyfriend.
-You’ve been spinning out on hope fumes all these years, keeping your fingers crossed it would somehow work out in your favor.
-Well, it’s not going to.
 Your boyfriend is not going to move into your small house and start having a second set of babies with you.
 He’s not even going to sell his house to buy a different house so that the new family you raise together is brought up in a home he never shared with his ex-wife.
 He has no interest in doing that because he doesn’t want to move and he probably does not want to have more babies.
 Infantilizing his 18-year-old is a convenient way of avoiding the topic of having a baby, too.
-As long as he has to cook and clean and support a kid — even if that kid is old enough to vote (which I hope he does next week!) — he can tell you he doesn’t have time/energy/money for a baby.
+As long as he has to cook and clean and support a kid — even if that kid is old enough to vote — he can tell you he doesn’t have time/energy/money for a baby.
 I bet if you asked him about having a baby, that’s what he’d tell you, too.
-But I’m guessing you haven’t talked to him about having a baby because you know what his response will be (NOT an enthusiastic “hell yeah”) and you’re avoiding that answer because as long as you avoid reality, you can keep spinning out on hope fumes.
+But I’m guessing you haven’t talked to him about having a baby because you know what his response will be and you’re avoiding that answer because as long as you avoid reality, you can keep spinning out on hope fumes.

 It’s not selfish to pursue your own dreams.
-But it’s stupid to try to pursue them with a partner who doesn’t share the same dreams.
+But it’s a waste of time to try to pursue them with a partner who doesn’t share the same dreams.
 Doing so sets you up for disappointment and heartache down the road.

 Follow along on Facebook, and Instagram.